danmcwilliams12/danmcwilliams12.github.io/README.md

       <br>
       <div class="container">
         <div class="text_left">
-          <p class="summary">From a very early age,&nbsp; I have been fascinated with games,&nbsp; puzzles and problem solving.&nbsp;
+          <p class="summary">From a very early age,&nbsp; I have been fascinated with games and puzzles.&nbsp;
-            I have a deep interest in working with systems and figuring out how they function.&nbsp; I appreciate that software development requires a great amount of perseverance,&nbsp; attention to detail and mental energy,&nbsp; but I believe that I am more than fit for the task.
+            I have a deep interest in working with systems and figuring out how they work.&nbsp; It is my experience that software development requires a great amount of perseverance,&nbsp; attention to detail and mental energy, and I believe that I posses these skills.
 My greatest strength lies in a devotion to daily incremental improvement.&nbsp;
-            Rome was not buit in a day,&nbsp; neither will my skill set,&nbsp; nor a robust software application.&nbsp; I look forward to the prospect of working with you and your company in the future.&nbsp;  Please check out my skills and projects below!
+            Rome was not buit in a day,&nbsp; it was built brick by brick over days, months and years.&nbsp; I look forward to the prospect of working with you and your company in the future.&nbsp;  Please check out my skills and projects below!
           </p>
         </div>